 Whitetail Assemblage – Wilburn describes the Whitetail as lying unconformably on the granite up to a thickness of 500 feet.
 The upper Whitetail is approximately 250 feet thick, and contains more conglomerate than the lower Whitetail, varying from thin conglomerate beds in the sandstone to dense cobbles at the top.
 A large percentage of the cobbles are limestone and marble.
+Almost all Whitetail on the Prospect has been converted to ridges of phreatic breccia.

 The lower portion of the Whitetail (approximately 250 feet thick) is nearly conglomerate-free.
 Snotnicki & Ferguson (Geologic Map of the Goldfield Quadrangle) label the lower portion of the Whitetail as Tertiary Sandstone(Ts).
 This arkosic sandstone is composed of fragments of eroded granite.